Faye D'Souza: Mirror Now and The Urban Debate

 The Times network launched the English news channel Mirror Now in April 2017.
 D'Souza was made its senior editor.
 The flagship show on Mirror Now, The Urban Debate was started, according to her to "shine an uncomfortable spotlight on apathy, inefficiency and corruption which is the root cause of most problems that we face as Indians today.".

-In 2018 The RedInk Award for ‘Journalist of the Year’ was awarded to Faye D’Souza.
+In 2018 The RedInk Award for ‘Journalist of the Year’ was awarded to D’Souza.
 She has been awarded for her blistering coverage of issues that touch the lives of common people.
 Her style of handling subjects like corruption, political opportunism, price rise and communalism over calendar 2017 has made her and her programme ‘The Urban Debate’ extremely popular with the masses.
 She resigned from Mirror Now's daily operations on 9 September 2019.
 Vinay Tewari replaced her as the new Managing Editor at the news channel.

 New ventures

-In January 2020, Faye D'Souza teamed up with an online video platform named FireWork, to produce and release short video clips in which she speaks about the current news.
+In January 2020, D'Souza teamed up with an online video platform named FireWork, to produce and release short video clips in which she speaks about the current news.